 You’ve all seen it.
 You likely have one.
 The cluttered unused guestroom down the hall.
 Boxes of Christmas decorations pack the closet, Mom’s arts and crafts bins are piled up in the corner.
 You tell yourself the room would make an awesome office, but it’s so darn chilly.
 Don’t let it go to waste.
 You could recoup the cost of the unused room by air balance.

-Here’s the deal – cold spots are a nuisance for you and your family, robbing you of square footage your hard work paid for.
-But don’t despair, air balancing your HVAC system can fix that.
+Here’s the deal: cold spots are a nuisance for you and your family, robbing you of square footage your hard work paid for.
+But don’t despair, as air balancing your HVAC system can fix that!
 Air balancing requires testing, engineering calculations, adjusting, and often times ductwork modification or repair, so it’s no walk in the park for your average HVAC contractor.
 In fact, most residential HVAC contractors don’t even offer air balance.
-It takes a good, qualified HVAC contractor like the team at SuperTech HVAC to get the job done right.
+It takes a good, qualified HVAC contractor like our team here at SuperTech HVAC to get the job done right.

 What Is Air Balancing?

 As the name implies, air balancing refers to the process of optimizing airflow through your HVAC system to maintain the desired temperature evenly throughout your home.

 When Do You Need To Balance Your HVAC System?